Justice for Shadi Khoury and all Palestinian children

 Get our logo

-In the early morning hours of October 18, 16-year-old Shadi Khoury was rousted from his bed and beaten by Israeli soldiers who had entered his home to arrest him.
-Pictures taken at the scene show a trail of blood marking where he was dragged out of his house.
-Since his detention, Shadi has been held and interrogated without charge or trial.
-His court case has been postponed three times so far, leaving his family and friends in an ongoing state of anguish and disarray.
+In the early morning hours of October 18, 2022, then 16-year-old Shadi Khoury was rousted from his bed and beaten by Israeli forces who had entered his home to arrest him.
+Pictures taken at the scene showed a trail of blood marking where he was dragged out of his house.
+For 41 days Shadi was interrogated without charge or trial and eventually was placed under house arrest.
+His case in court was repeatedly delayed, leaving his family and friends in an ongoing state of anguish and disarray.
+Shadi has appeared in an Israeli court 41 times.
+At every session, his lawyer stood firm in his defense, exposing contradictions and serious flaws in the case.

 Shadi is not alone in his experience of abuses.
 Since 2000 an estimated 13,000 Palestinian children between the ages of 12 and 17 in the occupied Palestinian territory have been detained, prosecuted, and incarcerated by the Israeli army.
-According to the United Nations, approximately 175 Palestinian minors are currently held in military detention by Israel.
+Israeli forces seriously escalated their campaign to detain Palestinian children without charge or trial in 2025, according to documentation collected by Defense for Children International Palestine (DCIP).
+Month after month, the population and proportion of Palestinian child detainees in administrative detention (held without charges) grew to all-time high record levels.
+As of September 2025, 350 Palestinian children were held in Israeli detention.

-AFSC has been working to change this situation for years through its No Way to Treat a Child Campaign (NWTTAC).
-The campaign is a call by AFSC and Defense for Children International – Palestine to end Israel’s military occupation and the systematic mistreatment of Palestinian children in the Israeli military court and detention system.
+AFSC worked to change this situation for years through its No Way to Treat a Child Campaign (NWTTAC).
+The campaign led by AFSC and Defense for Children International – Palestine focused on ending Israel’s military occupation and the systematic mistreatment of Palestinian children in the Israeli military court and detention system.
 Like Shadi, other young people are often dragged from their homes in the middle of the night by armed soldiers or police, suffering physical and emotional abuse with lasting repercussions.
 Of the 470 Palestinian child ex-detainees interviewed by Save the Children, 80% said they were beaten in detention.
-In 2015, UNICEF said that Palestinian children are systematically abused in Israeli military detention, and some of the treatment they face amounts to cruel, inhuman, or degrading treatment or punishment according to the Convention on the Rights of the Child and the Convention against Torture
+In 2015, UNICEF said that Palestinian children are systematically abused in Israeli military detention, and some of the treatment they face amounts to cruel, inhuman, or degrading treatment or punishment according to the Convention on the Rights of the Child and the Convention against Torture.

 Palestinians, including children, are systematically abused in the Israeli military court system.
 They are interrogated for days without access to legal counsel.
 Interrogations are conducted under violence or the threat of violence and other intimidation tactics.
 Confessions are forced, and often detainees will be forced to sign confessions in Hebrew even if they cannot read what they are signing.
 According to past documents released by the Israeli military and analyses by Israeli human rights groups, 99.7% of Palestinians tried in the military court system are convicted.